 What to Wear on St. Patrick’s Day

 Even a little green will get you into the spirit and make the day more fun.
 So here’s a simple outfit recipe that’s easy to pull off.
-Just add a cute-and-current top or sweater, like this cold-shoulder cable-knit to a pair of jeans.
-Keep your accessories neutral so the spotlight stays firmly on the ‘wearing of the green’.
+Just add a cute-and-current top or sweater, like this pretty square, ruffle neck blouse to a pair of jeans.
+Keep your accessories neutral, so the spotlight stays firmly on the ‘wearing of the green.’

-The best part about this cold shoulder sweater is it is such a great transitional piece.
+The best part about this pretty blouse is that it’s such a great transitional piece.
 Wear it now when it’s still cool out and right into spring.
 Tuck it away for summer and bring it out again in September to ease into fall.
-This isn’t just a St. Patrick’s Day sweater; it’s a fab addition to your wardrobe throughout the year.
-And isn’t that emerald green color stunning?
+This isn’t just a St. Patrick’s Day blouse; it’s a fab addition to your wardrobe throughout the year.
+And isn’t that gorgeous green color stunning?

 Finally….. a few more fun facts about St. Patrick’s Day to impress your friends and family when you are dressed in green, and having a green Irish beer on March 17th! (lol)